fruitloopsnl/generator-tpa/README.md

 gulp serve
 ```

+For further explanation of the development tools, see the [tpa-seed](https://github.com/ING-Group/tpa-seed) README

 ## Contribute

 See the [contributing docs](https://github.com/yeoman/yeoman/blob/master/contributing.md)

 When submitting an issue, please follow the [guidelines](https://github.com/yeoman/yeoman/blob/master/contributing.md#issue-submission).

 Especially important is to make sure Yeoman is up-to-date, and providing the command or commands that cause the issue.

+Run `yo doctor` to validate the state of your installation.

 ### Install the generator from a local folder
 First clone this project to a local folder, and from that folder execute the following command: